Dendrite

-Structure
+Structure and function

-Dendrites are one of two types of protoplasmic protrusions that extrude from the cell body of a neuron, the other type being an axon.
+Dendrites are one of two types of cytoplasmic processes that extrude from the cell body of a neuron, the other type being an axon.
 Axons can be distinguished from dendrites by several features including shape, length, and function.
-Dendrites often taper off in shape and are shorter, while axons tend to maintain a constant radius and be relatively long.
-Typically, axons transmit electrochemical signals and dendrites receive the electrochemical signals, although some types of neurons in certain species lack axons and simply transmit signals via their dendrites.
-Dendrites provide an enlarged surface area to receive signals from the terminal buttons of other axons, and the axon also commonly divides at its far end into many branches (telodendria) each of which ends in a nerve terminal, allowing a chemical signal to pass simultaneously to many target cells.
+Dendrites often taper off in shape and are shorter, while axons tend to maintain a constant radius and can be very long.
+Typically, axons transmit electrochemical signals and dendrites receive the electrochemical signals, although some types of neurons in certain species lack specialized axons and transmit signals via their dendrites.
+Dendrites provide an enlarged surface area to receive signals from axon terminals of other neurons.
+The dendrite of a large pyramidal cell receives signals from about 30,000 presynaptic neurons.
+Excitatory synapses terminate on dendritic spines, tiny protrusions from the dendrite with a high density of neurotransmitter receptors.
+Most inhibitory synapses directly contact the dendritic shaft.

-Typically, when an electrochemical signal stimulates a neuron, it occurs at a dendrite and causes changes in the electrical potential across the neuron's plasma membrane.
-This change in the membrane potential will passively spread across the dendrite but becomes weaker with distance without an action potential.
-An action potential propagates the electrical activity along the membrane of the neuron's dendrites to the cell body and then afferently down the length of the axon to the axon terminal, where it triggers the release of neurotransmitters into the synaptic cleft.
-However, synapses involving dendrites can also be axodendritic, involving an axon signaling to a dendrite, or dendrodendritic, involving signaling between dendrites.
-An autapse is a synapse in which the axon of one neuron transmits signals to its own dendrites.
+Synaptic activity causes local changes in the electrical potential across the plasma membrane of the dendrite.
+This change in membrane potential will passively spread along the dendrite, but becomes weaker with distance without an action potential.
+To generate an action potential, many excitatory synapses have to be active at the same time, leading to strong depolarization of the dendrite and the cell body (soma).
+The action potential, which typically starts at the axon hillock, propagates down the length of the axon to the axon terminals where it triggers the release of neurotransmitters, but also backwards into the dendrite (retrograde propagation), providing an important signal for spike-timing-dependent plasticity (STDP).

-There are three main types of neurons; multipolar, bipolar, and unipolar.
-Multipolar neurons, such as the one shown in the image, are composed of one axon and many dendritic trees.
-Pyramidal cells are multipolar cortical neurons with pyramid shaped cell bodies and large dendrites called apical dendrites that extend to the surface of the cortex.
-Bipolar neurons have one axon and one dendritic tree at opposing ends of the cell body.
-Unipolar neurons have a stalk that extends from the cell body that separates into two branches with one containing the dendrites and the other with the terminal buttons.
-Unipolar dendrites are used to detect sensory stimuli such as touch or temperature.
+Most synapses are axodendritic, involving an axon signaling to a dendrite.
+There are also dendrodendritic synapses, signaling from one dendrite to another.
+An autapse is a synapse in which the axon of one neuron transmits signals to its own dendrite.

-Certain classes of dendrites contain small projections referred to as dendritic spines that increase receptive properties of dendrites to isolate signal specificity.
-Increased neural activity and the establishment of long-term potentiation at dendritic spines change the sizes, shape, and conduction.
-This ability for dendritic growth is thought to play a role in learning and memory formation.
-There can be as many as 15,000 spines per cell, each of which serves as a postsynaptic process for individual presynaptic axons.
+The general structure of the dendrite is used to classify neurons into multipolar, bipolar and unipolar types.
+Multipolar neurons are composed of one axon and many dendritic trees.
+Pyramidal cells are multipolar cortical neurons with pyramid-shaped cell bodies and large dendrites that extend towards the surface of the cortex (apical dendrite).
+Bipolar neurons have two main dendrites at opposing ends of the cell body.
+Many inhibitory neurons have this morphology.
+Unipolar neurons, typical for insects, have a stalk that extends from the cell body that separates into two branches with one containing the dendrites and the other with the terminal buttons.
+In vertebrates, sensory neurons detecting touch or temperature are unipolar.
 Dendritic branching can be extensive and in some cases is sufficient to receive as many as 100,000 inputs to a single neuron.